alexeygolovin5587/site_builder/readme.txt

 - Second Version
-	I added new themes/templates into site builder site You can see the new theme images in 'new theme images' folder.
+	I added new themes/templates into site builder site.
+	You can see the new theme images in 'new theme images' folder.
 	I added new themes in Headers, Content Sections, Portfolios, Team, Pricing Tables, Contact and Footers.